Pericles001/alx-backend-javascript/0x04-TypeScript/README.md

 ```

-Write an ambient file within `task_3/js`, named `crud.d.ts` containing the type declarations for each crud function.
+Write an ambient file within `task_3/js`, named `crud.js` containing the type declarations for each crud function.
 At the top of the file import `RowID` and `RowElement` from `interface.ts`.

 In `main.ts`

--   At the top of the file create a [triple slash directive](https://alx-intranet.hbtn.io/rltoken/91U8IZgcc9cmk216FFy0-Q "triple slash directive") that includes all the dependencies from `crud.d.ts`
+-   At the top of the file create a [triple slash directive](https://alx-intranet.hbtn.io/rltoken/91U8IZgcc9cmk216FFy0-Q "triple slash directive") that includes all the dependencies from `crud.js`
 -   Import the `rowID` type and `rowElement` from `interface.ts`
 -   Import everything from `crud.js` as `CRUD`